seanmadi/sotf-save-sync/README.md

 Share your hosted Sons of the Forest save with your group of friends, so that anyone can be the host at any time with ease.

 I developed this application so that I could use it with friends, and I hope you can as well.
-I would suggest backing up your saves just in case anything does go wrong.
+I would suggest backing up your saves before running the application, as I have done my best to test everything amongst my friends (which is working great), but there may be bugs I did not encounter or updates to the game.
 They are located here:

 `C:\Users\YOUR_NAME\AppData\LocalLow\Endnight\SonsOfTheForest\Saves\YOUR_STEAM_ID`

-I have tested everything working great amongst my friends, but I am not responsible for if there is anything I missed or if an update messes anything up in the future.

 This app has been tested up through Patch 3 of Sons of the Forest.